A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Acknowledgment

-\fi This research is sponsored in part by the U.S. National Science Foundation through grants IIS-528203 and IIS-1741536, the Nature Science Foundation of China through grant 61976075.
-We thank Dr. Pauline Maillard from Department of Neurology, University of California at Davis, Dr.Xiufang Xu from Hangzhou Medical College, and Dr.Chao Lin from Children's Hospital of Zhejiang University School of Medicine who provided insight and expertise that greatly assisted the research.
+This research is sponsored in part by the U.S. National Science Foundation through grants IIS-1528203 and IIS-1741536, and the Nature Science Foundation of China through grant 61976075.

+We thank Dr. Pauline Maillard from the Department of Neurology, the University of California at Davis, Dr. Xiufang Xu from Hangzhou Medical College, and Dr. Chao Lin from the Children's Hospital of Zhejiang University School of Medicine who provided insight and expertise that greatly assisted the research.
 We would also like to show our gratitude to Dr. Shunyuan Guo and Dr. Gaoping Lin from Zhejiang Provincial People’s Hospital for sharing their pearls of wisdom with us during this research.